AnthonyFuller/TonyTools/Documentation/libraries/hmlanguages.md

         You can use [this](https://github.com/glacier-modding/G2WwiseDataTool) tool to create them for the game.
     - **Wavs/Wems** - These terms will also be used synonymously.
 The game uses the wems for WWEM and WWES (functionally the same file type, that being a wem.
 WWES is used in H3 for dialogue).
 Wems are generated from wavs using Wwise.
+    - **WSWT** - Wwise Audio Switch Template, empty file used for the template reference of switch cases.
+    - **WSWB/DSWB** - Wwise Audio Switch Blueprint, used for referencing switch cases as events inside entities and contains the actual switch data, explained in more depth in the [Switch section](#switch) of DLGE.
 - **LINE** - A file that contains a CRC32 hash of a text string e.g. `UI_LOCATION_PARIS_COUNTRY`.
 LINE files themselves are used for referencing localised lines in bricks, they are not required if it's, for example, being used in UI.